 Misaligned shingles – The mistake I see most often is shingles out of alignment, a sure sign of amateur workmanship.
 Looking at a 3-tab shingle roof, the cutouts (also known as slots or keyways) should be straight up and down, and the butted joints should be horizontally lined up.
 Excessive variance on either is a red flag to check carefully for other signs of poor workmanship.

 Nailing – Most shingle manufacturers prefer nails to staples.
 A minimum of four nails or staples per shingle is the usual requirement.
 Proper nail placement is critical in shingle performance.
 Incorrect nailing or lack of nails can result in shingle blow off and/or shingles slipping out of place.
-On vertical (steep) applications or in high wind areas, shingle manufacturers recommend additional nails (six), and the use of small quarter size dabs of roof cement is necessary to seal down shingles.
+On vertical (steep) applications or in high wind areas, shingle manufacturers recommend additional nails (six).
+The use of small quarter-size dabs of roof cement is necessary to seal down shingles.
 Shingles will not self-seal on vertical surfaces,

-So what does all of this have to do with you, the homeowner.
-It’s simple… you’re on the hook.
+So what does all of this have to do with you, the homeowner?
+Simply, you’re on the hook.

 You see, your insurance company can legally deny your claim if it is discovered that your roof was installed incorrectly.
 And that is a huge liability.
 You could be facing thousands, if not tens of thousands of dollars, in damages that your insurance company doesn’t have to pay for.

 I hate to say it, but over 80% of all asphalt roofs are installed incorrectly.
 Don’t you think you owe it to yourself to have your roof inspected by an expert?
 It costs you nothing.
 And that’s a pretty good price to pay for peace of mind.

 Give Fortenberry Roofing a call today.
 We would love to give you the peace of mind you so richly deserve.